surajvm1/realtime-data-streaming-pipeline/README.md

   - If podman is installed fine, else clean uninstall and reinstall podman desktop again: https://github.com/containers/podman/issues/11319
   - `brew install kafka`
   - Good blog to setup Kafka in mac: https://learn.conduktor.io/kafka/how-to-install-apache-kafka-on-mac-with-homebrew/.
 Though I run kafka/zookeeper in containers (dockerfile), hence not needed.
-  - `cd` into the root project directory and run: `podman-compose up --build --no-cache` to sping up the containers.
+  - `cd` into the root project directory and run: `podman-compose up --build --no-cache` to spin up the containers defined in compose file.
   - If you get errors like container already running or port already used, change the port mapping or stop processes running in port using: `sudo lsof -i :<port_number>`, eg: `lsof -i :2181`.
 - A sample kafka producer code is written in producer.py file.
 - Useful commands to check workings inside kafka container, you first need to go inside the container: